threebytesfull/matrix-pi/README.md

     # detect and identify TheMatrix boards
     the_matrix_identify

 then each detected board will display its own address.
+If you need to use an I2C bus other than the default bus number 1, specify it on the command line:

+    # detect and identify TheMatrix boards on bus 2
+    the_matrix_identify -b 2

-If you want to identify a particular board or boards, you can specify their addresses on the command
+If you want to identify a particular board or boards, you can specify their addresses on the command line:
-line:

     # detect one specific board
     the_matrix_identify -a 0x30